Swakopmund Travel Guide

 Dating back to 1905, this stately building was erected as offices and living quarters for the Damara and Namaqua Trading Company.
 Later renamed Woermann, Brock & Co, this retail company still trades in Swakopmund and other towns in Namibia.

 On the southern side of town, you'll find the Hansa Brewery, established by the German settlers and still contributing to the daily diet of local folk.

 Welwitschia Desert Trip

 This odd-looking shrub grows in the Namib Desert.
-It's said to have only two leaves which curl and twist.
-These prehistoric plants receive water from the sea mists that drift off the icy Atlantic and they live for over 1 000 years.
+It's said to have only two leaves that curl and twist.
+These prehistoric plants receive water from the sea mists that drift off the icy Atlantic and they live for over 1,000 years.

 Situated next to the lighthouse, this museum is a treasure trove of all things botanical, with displays depicting the enormous variety of Namibian/desert vegetation as well as a wealth of wildlife that have made this area their home.

 This town landmark was built by the Germans in 1903.

-By road: It's about a four-hour drive from Windhoek.
+By road - Swakopmund is about a four-hour drive from Windhoek.
 Regular buses service this route and road transfers are available.